Canop/nvim-bacon/README.md

 |`:BaconPrevious`| Jump to the previous location in the current list |
 |`:BaconNext`| Jump to the next location in the current list |

-## Usage

-You'll use this plugin in nvim while a bacon instance is running in another panel, probably side to it.

 You should define at least two shortcuts, for example like this: